thonkinthonk/endrebot0/README.md

 - `unafk_message` is the message that will be sent when `unafk` is sent.
 The arguments passed into `unafk()` are used to format this message.

 For example, with the above configuration, calling `afk('sleep')` would send the message `!afk sleep` to the user/channel with ID 1234567890.
 Calling `unafk()` will send `unafk` to the same place.

+## Emoji
+The `emoji` config is an object.
+The keys are names of your custom text emojis, and the values are the text that replaces them.
+With the example config, `:zws:` would be replaced with a zero-width space in any message. `: shrug :` would be replaced by the ASCII shrugging face.
+(Spaces are optional on all emoji, but required for this one to not conflict with the builtin shrug emoji.)

+If the special key `_enclosure` is defined, its value is used instead of colons to mark what encloses a custom emoji.
+The enclosure can use regular expressions.
+For example, to allow semicolons in addition to colons, you would add `"_enclosure": [:;]` to your config.
+(Spacing is handled separately from the enclosure and always enabled.)